Aircloak/aircloak/air/docs/content/sql/functions.md

 ```

 Note that the computed median value is anonymized - it requires a number of users to share this value, so in some cases
 the true value will be smaller or larger.
-Furthermore, because of this, the `median` function doesn't work on textual
+Furthermore, Insights Cloak's anonymizing `median` function doesn't work on
-values:
+textual values:

 ```sql
 SELECT median(lastname) FROM people